WETLANDS AND STREAMS CODE

 What are frequently flooded areas and what is their importance?

 Areas within a 100-year floodplain and areas regulated by Chapter 21.56 Kirkland Municipal Code – Flood Damage Prevention.

 Frequently flooded areas are important in that they help to store and convey storm and flood water; recharge ground water; provide important riparian habitat for fish and wildlife; and serve as areas for recreation, education, and scientific study.
 Development within and near these areas can be hazardous.
 Flooding also can cause substantial damage to public and private property that results in significant costs to the public and individuals.

 What are the roles of Washington Department of Ecology, Washington Department Fish and Wildlife and U.S. Corps of Engineer?

 Department of Ecology provides Best Available Science guidance on wetlands.
 Department Fish and Wildlife provides Best Available Science on streams and on priority habitat species.

-Most in-water projects will require permits from the Washington Department of Ecology, the Washington Department of Fish and Wildlife, and the Corps of Engineers.
+Most in-water projects will require permits from one or more of the following agencies: the Washington Department of Ecology, the Washington Department of Fish and Wildlife, and the Corps of Engineers.
 Ecology issues permits for direct impacts to wetlands, streams and lakes.
 Fish and Wildlife issues permits for streams and lakes.
 The Corps of Engineers issues permits for impacts to navigable waters and wetlands, streams, and lakes.
 If a Corps-permitted project has the potential to affect a federally listed species, the Corps will consult with the National Marine Fisheries Service and/or the U.S. Fish and Wildlife Service under the Endangered Species Act.